SWUFE-DB-Group/MDEval-Benchmark/README.md

 # MDEval

 Welcome to **MDEval**!
-This is an innovative benchmark for evaluating the performance of large language model (LLM) chatbots in handling Markdown content.
-Our goal is to advance research and applications in Markdown Awareness for these models.
+This is an innovative benchmark for evaluating the performance of large language models (LLMs) chatbots in handling Markdown content.
+Our goal is to advance research and applications in Markdown Awareness for LLMs.

 ## 🚀 Human Evaluation Platform